Disney World In August (2025)

 Disney World Events In August

-ESPN Wide World of Sports hosts a few athletic events in August, but fewer than July, and none bring crowds that need to be avoided.
+ESPN Wide World of Sports sometimes hosts a few athletic events in August, but fewer than July, and none bring crowds that need to be avoided.
 If you’re visiting in summer, some measure of these athletic crowds is unavoidable (you might want to avoid staying at the All-Star hotels, though).
+As of this update, the August calendar is event-free.

 At Epcot, August historically was a “Diet Epcot” month with no festival (see the Epcot Festival Calendar here).
-While we had a few years of an August festival, in 2024 we’re back to a late—August 29—start for the Epcot International Food & Wine Festival.
-Unless a surprise summer festival is announced, the bulk of August will be festival-free.
+While we had a few years of an August festival, in 2024 we had a late—August 29—start for the Epcot International Food & Wine Festival.
+Unless a surprise summer festival or schedule change is announced, the bulk of August 2025 will be festival-free.

 At Magic Kingdom, August includes the start of Halloween festivities, primarily the debut of Mickey’s Not So Scary Halloween Party.